stfwn/neural-network-pruning/slides/2020-01-29-final-presentation.md

 # Neural networks are very cool

-* Images of cool applications.
+* TODO: Images of cool applications.

 # But they can be very demanding

-* Numbers for huge networks and how long it takes to train them.
+* TODO: Numbers for huge networks and how long it takes to train them.

-# One possible solution: pruning

-* Explain pruning, iterative pruning, discuss known results so far.

-# Pruning can lead to Winning Tickets
+---

+__The Lottery Ticket Hypothesis__

+A randomly initialized, dense neural-network contains a subnetwork that is initalized such that -- when trained in isolation -- it can match the test accuracy of the original network after training for at most the same number of iterations.

+[@frankle2019]

+---

+__The Lottery Ticket Hypothesis__ (redux)

+A big net contains a small net that can match the big net.

+---

-* Explain what winning tickets are.
+# Finding winning tickets by pruning

+* Pruning
+* Magnitude-based pruning
+* Iterative magnitude-based pruning

+---

+# Status quo on pruning

+TODO

+* [@frankle2019]
+* [@morcos2019]

+---

-# Question
+# Our question

+\center
-## Does weight initialization matter looking for Winning Tickets?
+How do initialization algorithms compare when looking for winning tickets?

+---

 # Method
 ## Plan